Mystification (album)

 Mystification is the sixth studio album by American heavy metal band Manilla Road, released in 1987.
 It was re-released in 2000 on Sentinel Steel Records.

-The album was inspired by the work of Edgar Allan Poe.
+The album cover art was inspired by the work of Edgar Allan Poe, specifically "The Masque of the Red Death".

 Critical reception

 AllMusic wrote that "bandleader Mark Shelton's stirring guitar work often comes to the rescue, spinning beautiful melodic yarns across the near epic 'Children of the Night' and the Haley's Comet-inspired 'Dragon Star', while additional album standouts such as 'Spirits of the Dead' and the title track finally display the clever combination of melodic savvy and compelling oft-spiritual lyrics to get them through."